 (3.)
-Edublox Live Tutor targets phonological and phonemic awareness
+Edublox targets phonological awareness

 Since the beginning of the twentieth century, dyslexia research has been dominated by a search for the Holy Grail: the single cognitive deficit that is necessary and sufficient to cause all behavioral characteristics of dyslexia.
 Until the 1950s, the belief was that dyslexia is attributable to visual processing problems.
 Visual processing refers to the brain’s ability to make sense of what the eyes see.

 In 1957 Noam Chomsky published his seminal book, Syntactic Structures, which transformed the study of language and, with it, reading.
-Any role for visual processing was abandoned, and dyslexia became a linguistic problem — specifically a deficiency in phonological awareness.
+Any role for visual processing was abandoned, and dyslexia became a linguistic problem — specifically, a deficiency in phonological awareness.